Fearing Checkpoints, Undocumented Immigrants Cut Off From Medical Care

 For people trapped in the cage, on the island, the lack of specialized health care is the biggest challenge.
 Laredo — an isolated city of 235,000 people — has limited medical facilities.

-Inocencia Garcia never, ever leaves Laredo—not for vacations, not for medical care.
+Inocencia Garcia never, ever leaves Laredo — not for vacations, not for medical care.
 The wizened, soft-spoken woman has lived in Laredo — illegally — for 26 of her 67 years.
-Her U.S. born daughter is a Deferred Action For Childhood Arrivals (DACA) recipient and public school teacher.
+Her U.S.-born daughter is a Deferred Action for Childhood Arrivals recipient and public school teacher.

-Garcia says for several years she's suffered from a chronic bladder infection that resists antibiotics.
+Garcia says she has suffered for several years from a chronic bladder infection that resists antibiotics.
 She's had to stop working as a housekeeper.
 If she's too active she bleeds.

-Pastor Mike Smith has tried to help.
+Smith has tried to help.
 "I have a doctor that's ready to see her and treat her in San Antonio at no cost, but she can't get there," he says.

-The Border Patrol says it's their policy that if an undocumented immigrant is in an ambulance at the checkpoint, agents allow them to continue on to the hospital, and then hand them a Notice To Appear in immigration court.
+The Border Patrol says it is policy that if an undocumented immigrant is in an ambulance at the checkpoint, agents allow him or her to continue on to the hospital and then hand the person a Notice To Appear in immigration court.

 That's what happened to Josefina Pena, 60, another undocumented housekeeper and Laredo resident.